How To Tell If Lip Fillers Will Suit YouOctober 29, 2019

 Shaping is more difficult than proportions.
 “We can fix asymmetry and enhance certain features like a cupid’s bow, but if you don’t have a cupid’s bow naturally, we can’t create one for you, unfortunately,” Kellie says.

 There is a method known as the lip-flip in which we inject a little bit of filler into the philtrum (just above the centre of your top lip) to create a bit of a natural curl.
-It’s become a very popular look, especially among younger clients.
+It’s become a very popular look, especially among younger patients.

 For the most part, though, you have to work within your natural shape and bring out what you love about it.